darklinkpower/PlaynitePlugin-NVIDIAGeForceNowEnabler/README.md

 Playnite forum thread: https://playnite.link/forum/thread-298.html

 ## Instalation
-1. Download the latest packaged `pext` theme file from the [Releases page.](https://github.com/darklinkpower/PlaynitePlugin-NVIDIAGeForceNowEnabler/releases/latest)
+1. Download the latest packaged `pext` extension file from the [Releases page.](https://github.com/darklinkpower/PlaynitePlugin-NVIDIAGeForceNowEnabler/releases/latest)
 2. Open it to automatically install on Playnite or drag and drop it to the main Playnite window to start installation.

 ## Functionalities and features